Sidduswamy94/Salary_Prediction_With_Deployment_By_Flask/README.md

 This is a example project to elaborate how Machine Learn Models are deployed on production using Flask API.

 ## Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+We must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.

 ## Project Structure
 This project has four major parts :